PrestaShop/prestashop.github.io/news/_posts/releases/2020-03-04-prestashop-1-7-6-4-maintenance-release.md

 ## Important changes
-Below are security changes we added in this version:
+Below are security information we added in this version:

-[CVE + advisory]
+- CVE reference:
+-

 ## Acknowledgments